 The time it takes to complete a study depends on the backlog and the number of projects in the queue, but not on the size of the project.
-Table 12-30 shows the number of projects that entered the queue by year and by fuel group.
+Table 12-31 shows the number of projects that entered the queue by year and by fuel group.
 The fuel groups are nuclear units, renewable units (including solar, hydro, biomass, renewable hybrid and wind) and traditional units (all other fuels).
 The number of queue entries has increased during the past several years, primarily by renewable projects.
-Of the 5,531 projects entered from January 2015 through December 2023, 4,161 projects (75.2 percent) were renewable.
-Of the 461 projects entered in 2023, 410 projects (88.9 percent) were renewable.
+Of the 5,532 projects entered from January 2015 through March 2024, 4,161 projects (75.2 percent) were renewable.